Anchorsify/Anchorsify.github.io/_projects/Doton.md

  - Speed: 6
  - Seal Speed: 14

 Effects: You increase your AGI stat for the purposes of movement by CHA/2.
 You may choose to end this technique at any time, or as part of another Doton jutsu.
-If you end it as part of a jutsu, that technique gains a Stun equal to 2+(your ninjutsu damage bonus)/3, or increases its existing Stun by that much, from absorbing the mud used in this technique.
+If you end it as part of a damage dealing Doton jutsu, that technique gains a Stun equal to 2+(your ninjutsu damage bonus)/3, or increases its existing Stun by that much, from absorbing the mud used in this technique.
 This is incompatible with effects which increase your normal movement speed--such as the Runner ability, and Racing Thunder Technique.
 While Mud Wave is active, you do not receive their benefits.

 #### --( Moguragakure no Jutsu - Hiding Like a Mole Technique )--
 Channeling your chakra into the ground below you, you turn the dirt or earth or rock into fine sand.
 It effects your entire body so you simply slide down quickly, but only making a tunnel big enough for one person.
 After digging your way down, you can sense everything going on above still, and can even cover the hole to make it seem like you never even burrowed away.